|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched July 24, 1943

-On July 24, 1943 took off from Henderson Field (Bomber 1) on Guadalcanal in this aircraft (NZ2021) to complete their mission.
+On July 24, 1943 during the afternoon took off from Henderson Field (Bomber 1) on Guadalcanal piloted by F/Lt William George Clifford Allison on a patrol mission between New Georgia and Bougainville.
+Earlier in the afternoon, this same crew took off aboard Hudson NZ2027 but aborted the mission due to a defective Identification Friend or Foe (IFF).
 Aboard was passenger Lt.
 Col. Bengough, C.O. of British Solomon Islands Protectorate Defense Force (BSIPDF) and Resident Commissioner.

-The patrol was without incident until eight Zeros attacked this Hudson.
-Firing at the attackers, Sgt Ganley claimed one Zero shot down.
+The patrol was without incident until eight A6M2 Zeros attacked this Hudson.
+Firing at the attackers, tail gunner Sgt Ganley claimed one Zero shot down.
 Passenger Bengough was killed during their attack.
 Ganley was wounded in his hip, also shrapnel hit him the hand, arm and leg.
 Following this attack, the Hudson, kept flying for a further 40 miles despite regular attacks from the Zeros.
 Eventually the engines caught fire.
-Although on-board fire extinguishers put out the fires.
+Although onboard fire extinguishers put out the fires.

-Damaged, this Hudson was forced to ditch, two miles west of Baga Island [Baanga or Mbava] off the west coast of Vella Lavella.
+Damaged, this Hudson was forced to ditch, two miles west of Baga Island [Baanga or Mbava].
 All five crew escaped although three were wounded.
 The Japanese planes strafed the survivors for ten minutes.
 Afterwards, only Ganley was still alive.
+This Hudson was officially written off on August 23, 1943.

 Justin Taylan adds: